 For transactions that raise competition issues, the need to plan and to coordinate among counsel has become particularly acute.
-As discussed in the last chapter, International Merger Remedies, it is no longer prudent to focus merely on the larger mature authorities, with the expectation that other jurisdictions will follow their lead or defer to their review.
-In the current environment, obtaining the approval of jurisdictions such as Brazil and China can be as important as the approval of the EU or US.
+Multijurisdictional cooperation facilitates the development of cross-border remedies packages that effectively address competitive concerns while permitting the transaction to proceed.
+The consents adopted by the US and Canada in the Holcim/Lafarge merger exemplify such a cross-border package.
+As discussed in the International Merger Remedies chapter, it is no longer prudent to focus merely on the larger mature authorities, with the expectation that other jurisdictions will follow their lead or defer to their review.
+In the current environment, obtaining the approval of jurisdictions such as Brazil and China can be as important as the approval of the EU or the US.
 Moreover, the need to coordinate is particularly acute to the extent that multiple agencies decide to impose conditions on the transaction.
-Although most jurisdictions indicate that 'structural' remedies are preferable to 'behavioural' conditions, a number of jurisdictions in the past year have imposed a variety of such behavioural remedies (e.g., China, the EU, France, Netherlands, Norway, South Africa, Ukraine and the US).
-This book should provide a useful starting point in navigating cross-border transactions in the current enforcement environment.
+Although most jurisdictions indicate that 'structural' remedies are preferable to 'behavioural' conditions, a number of jurisdictions in the past few years have imposed a variety of such behavioural remedies (e.g., China, the EU, France, the Netherlands, Norway, South Africa, Ukraine and the US).
+For instance, some recent decisions have included as behavioural remedies pricing, sales tariffs and terms of sale conditions (e.g., Ukraine and Serbia), employee retrenchment (South Africa) and restrictions on bringing antidumping suits (e.g., Mexico).
+Many recent decisions have imposed behavioural remedies to strengthen the effectiveness of divestitures (e.g., Canada's decision in the Loblaw/Shoppers transaction, China's MOFCOM remedy in Glencore/Xstrata, France's decision in the Numericable/ SFR transaction).
+This book should provide a useful starting point in navigating crossborder transactions in the current enforcement environment.